Yandex Cloud

 TEMPLATE = ispell,

-DictFile = <words_in_dictionary>,
+DictFile = <dictionary_words>,

 AffFile = <affixes>,

-Stopwords = <stopwords>
+Stopwords = <stop_words>

 );

-SQL query properties:
+SQL query parameters:

 English en_gb.dict en_GB.affix